Okay, I'm not going to beat around the bush - why are you working in a boring or uninspiring office space?

 These blue tones are playful but importantly still looks sophisticated in this contemporary style interior.
 I also love the colour contrast between the warm leather upholstery in the seating and the blue tones.
 See more of this co-working space here.

-2. Using a single paint colour to conceal dated or awkward features in your workspace
+2. Using a single paint colour (known as colour drenching) to conceal dated or awkward features in your office interior

-Perhaps your workplace is in a Listed building with period features that don't quite align with your modern-style brand.
-Or your office space has design elements that are difficult or costly to resolve, such as boxing to hide electricals and other services.
-Both of these issues can be seen in this office image, and have been resolved by painting the all the walls and awkward elements in a single colour.
+Perhaps your workplace is situated in a Listed building with period features that don't quite align with your modern-style brand.
+Or your office interior has design elements that are difficult or costly to resolve, such as boxing to hide electricals and other services.
+Both of these issues can be seen in this office interior image, and have been resolved by painting all the walls and awkward elements in a single colour.

 The rest of this co-working space - which you can have a look at here - actually uses a relatively neutral colour scheme in the main working areas, with rich and opulent paint colours used on the walls in the meeting rooms and break-out rooms as shown here.

-3. Using paint colours on industrial or functional design elements in your office space
+3. Using paint colours on functional design elements in your office interior

-If your office space involves a lot of exposed metal work details that aren't easy to clad over, or you don't really enjoy the stainless steel industrial look you can embrace it rather than hate it and paint it in a fab colour.
+If your office interior involves a lot of exposed metal work details that aren't easy to clad over, or you don't really enjoy the stainless steel industrial look you can embrace it rather than hate it and paint it in a brilliant colour.

-You have the opportunity to make a real statement with either a bold playful colour (exhibit A: the image above), or use paint colour that's muted and grounding.
+You have the opportunity to make a real statement with either a bold playful colour (exhibit A: the green paint colour used in the office interior image above), or use a paint colour that's muted and grounding.
 Both of these options can link back to your business identity or work ethos.
 You can see more of this vibrant co-working space here.

 4. Using a feature paint colour on the ceiling of your office interior

 Who said ceilings should only be white?
-This private office space has a traditional, monochrome inspired interior scheme with an earthy rust-red paint colour on the ceiling, adding a new dimension and creative energy level to this interior.
-The painted ceiling colour carries on through all the other rooms which helps to tie the whole office space together.
+This office interior of this privately owned business has a traditional, monochrome inspired interior scheme with an earthy rust red paint colour on the ceiling, adding a new dimension and energy level to this office interior.
+The painted ceiling colour carries on through all the other rooms which helps to tie the whole office interior together.
 You can see more of this interior project here.

-5. Using a paint colour as a visual accent in your office space
+5. Using a paint colour as a visual accent in your office interior

-This accent colour look is also achievable on a much smaller scale or if you work from a home office.
+This accent colour look is also achievable on a much smaller scale or if you have a home office.
 Your kitchenette area could have colourful cabinet doors or a painted back wall.
-Storage in your home office could be painted in a soothing colour if you need a bit of calm, or something more warm and vibrant if you need to keep up energy and creativity throughout the work day.
+Storage in your home office could be painted in a soothing colour if you need a bit of calm, or something more warm and vibrant if you need to keep up energy and productivity throughout the work day.

-Hopefully I've given you some inspiration and actionable starting points to transform your office interior into a place that's worth turning up to on a Monday morning!
+Hopefully I've given you some office interior inspiration and actionable starting points to transform your independent business into a workspace that's worth turning up to on a Monday morning!

-If you want support on designing an office space for your own small business or solopreneur venture then please do get in touch.
+If you want support on designing the perfect office interior for your own independent business or solopreneur venture you can check out my office interior design service page for more information.